Sampling by averaging: A multiscale approach to score estimation: Background and related work

 where $*$ denotes the convolution operation, $\nu$ describes the base or \textit{noising} distribution, and $\lambda_t$ is an increasing function called schedule, such that, $\lambda_t\in[0, 1]$ and $\lambda_1=1$.
 We refer to the path $(\mu_t)_{t\in [0,1]}$ in~\eqref{eq:convolutional_path} as the \textit{diffusion path}.
 By choosing $\lambda_t = e^{-2T(1-t)}$ for some fixed $T$, we recover the path corresponding to a forward OU noising process, a widely used approach in diffusion models \citep{song2020score, benton2024nearly, chen2023sampling}.
 In this case, the reverse-time dynamics can be characterised \citep{anderson1982reverse}, requiring only to estimate the score functions $\nabla\log\mu_t$ along the path.
 However, for general diffusion paths, the reverse process cannot be described by a closed-form SDE due to intractable control terms in the drift, which can be estimated using neural networks as in \citet{albergo2023stochastic}.
 Alternatively, sampling from the diffusion path can be achieved through \textit{annealed Langevin dynamics} \citep{song2019generative, corderoencinar2025nonasymptoticanalysisdiffusionannealed}, which also relies on score estimation but avoids dealing with intractable drift terms.

 The diffusion path has demonstrated very good performance in the generative modelling literature where the score of the intermediate distributions can be estimated empirically using score matching techniques \citep{song2019generative}.
 In the context of sampling, however, estimating the score is more challenging, as samples from the data distribution are not available and instead we only have access to an unnormalised target probability distribution.
-In particular, the expression of the score of the intermediate distributions is given by
+In particular, under the assumption that $\nu, \pi$ are bounded and have finite second-order moments, and that $|\nabla\log\nu|$ and $|\nabla V_\pi|$ are bounded, the expression of the score of the intermediate distributions is given by